PotatoKips/AnimalCrossingNL-DonationsList/README.md

 - Have you ever left a save file for a long time, for months, years even, and __god forbid__ you sold everything for bells, and didn't bother to donate at that time.

-Let me tell; I have the ~solu-~ script, I have a script to store what you did and didn't donate.
+Let me tell you; I have the ~solu-~ script, I have a script to store what you did and didn't donate.

 ---